Southwest Airlines Infant Policy

 3 - Chat with Southwest Representatives

 You can access chat services on Southwest Airlines' website or app.
-The Southwest Bot operates 24/7, while live agents are online from 6 a.m. to 8 p.m.
+The Bot operates 24/7, while live agents are online from 6 a.m. to 8 p.m.
 CT daily.

 Note: Flying Rules are intended to provide passengers with information regarding airline policies.
 Therefore, all information presented here is authentic and has been taken from official sources.
 Nonetheless, as a service provider, we strive to enhance your travel experience, regardless of the airline.
 Please take note that we at Flying Rules are not liable for the actions of the official airlines and will not be held accountable for them.